pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print
-2. write
+2. write down
-3. write it
+3. write it down
 4. print space
-5. write down space
+5. write space
 6. write it down space
-7. print who are you who are you
+7. print the universe is cracked the universe is cracked
-8. write down the universe is cracked who are you
+8. write who are you who are you
-9. write it who are you who are you
+9. write it down the universe is cracked who are you

 **Português**